• Skip to main content

 Instructions

-2 lbs ground beef, 1 cup Ritz crackers, 2 eggs, 1 cup milk, 1/2 cup ketchup, 1/2 cup onion, 1/4 cup Parmesan cheese, 1/4 cup Italian parsley, 1 tbsp Worcestershire sauce, 2 cloves garlic, 1/2 tsp salt, 1/2 tsp pepper
+2 pounds ground beef, 28 Ritz crackers, 2 eggs, 1 cup milk, 1/2 cup ketchup, 1/2 cup onion, 1/4 cup Parmesan cheese, 1/4 cup Italian parsley, 1 tbsp Worcestershire sauce, 2 cloves garlic, 1/2 tsp salt, 1/2 tsp pepper

-• Form golf-ball-sized balls out of the meat mixture and place 1 inch apart on prepared baking sheet.
+• Form golf-ball-sized balls out of the meat mixture and place 1 inch apart on the prepared baking sheet.
 Bake in the preheated oven for 30 minutes.

-• Serve as a main dish or atop a plate of spaghetti!
+• Serve as a main dish or atop a plate of spaghetti.

 Notes